huffstler/UntestedThoughts/README.md

 ##Thought 4
 Shortest Path algorithm that looks at the angles of paths between s and t, and chooses the path with the closest angle to 0.
 Since the shortest distance between any two points is a straight line.
 Of course there will have to be more to this than that, and this would only work in real world scenarios (like with a map).

+##Thought 5
+Create new font that is derived from the overlapping form of the 10 top monospace fonts.
+Sort of like this web app, but with more fonts: https://tiff.herokuapp.com/